Forbu/my-awesome-papers-list/README.md

 - Scaling LLM Test-Time Compute Optimally can be More Effective than Scaling Model Parameters : https://arxiv.org/pdf/2408.03314

+- Searching Latent Program Spaces (https://arxiv.org/pdf/2411.08706) optimization in the latent space to fit every program in the in context setup.

 ### Training bigger model

 - https://arxiv.org/pdf/2203.03466 : Tensor Programs V: